NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

     --subnet=default
 ```

-There are no initiailization actions that need to be configured because NVIDIA drivers and Spark RAPIDS resources are already installed in the custom image.
-The new cluster should be up and running within 3-4 minutes!
+There are no initialization actions that need to be configured because NVIDIA drivers and
+RAPIDS Accelerator resources are already installed in the custom image.
+The new cluster
+should be up and running within 3-4 minutes!

 ### Create a Dataproc Cluster using MIG with A100's
-* 1x 16-core master node and 5 12-core worker nodes
+* One 16-core master node and five 12-core worker nodes
-* 1x NVIDIA A100 for each worker node, split into 2 MIG instances using
+* One NVIDIA A100 for each worker node, split into two MIG instances using
 [instance profile 3g.20gb](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#a100-profiles).

 ```bash